 - Gifts of Life Insurance: A gift of life insurance can be made to Harc by designating Harc as the owner or beneficiary of a new or existing policy.
 Consult with your attorney of financial advisor for more details and ways to maximize the benefits to both you and Harc with this type of donation.

 - Wills / Bequests: Bequests may be directed to Harc’s Endowment Fund or to other worthy purposes.
 Once again, your attorney can give you guidance on different ways to include Harc in your estate planning.

 - LEAVE A LEGACY Connecticut: Harc is a participating organization in LEAVE A LEGACY Connecticut, a statewide public awareness effort to promote charitable giving through wills and estate plans.
 It is very important for families to address the care of both young and adult children, as parents age and seek alternative care and oversight.

-For more information, please contact Maureen Madden, Director of Development & Donor Relations at (860) 218-6048 firstname.lastname@example.org.
+For more information, please contact Maureen Madden, Director of Marketing of Development at (860) 218-6048 firstname.lastname@example.org.